Boston College–UMass football rivalry: Recent history

 Starting in the 1990s, UMass administrators began talking about moving the football team to what was then still called Division I-A. Though the school trustees voted to hold off on an immediate move in 2003, the school did start to schedule games against Division I-A opponents—including trips to Chestnut Hill to play the Eagles.

 In April 2011, UMass announced plans to join the Mid-American Conference and play the next year as the second Massachusetts member of the FBS.
 This prompted speculation that the two schools might renew their rivalry on a more regular basis.
 This was confirmed when it was reported in September 2011 that they had agreed to play a three-game biannual series beginning in 2014.

 The first two games would be played in 2014 and 2016 at Gillette Stadium in Foxborough, a Boston suburb, about 30 miles south of Chestnut Hill.
 The games counted as UMass home dates, however, as the New England Patriots stadium had been UMass' regular home field in 2012 and 2013, and the team continued to play half its home schedule there for several years.
 A rematch in 2018 would be played at BC's Alumni Stadium.

 For UMass, the games were a chance to test their mettle against the only other FBS team in the state and prove that they belong at the top level of NCAA football.
 For Boston College, the "rivalry" was not as keenly felt, as the Eagles have had four decades to establish a long history of competition with top-tier programs outside New England.

 2014

 The first-ever all-FBS BC-UMass game was both teams' season opener in September 2014.
 BC won the game by a score of 30–7.

 The weeks preceding the game were met by a moderate amount of local media coverage and hype, mostly from the UMass side, which billed the game as the "Battle of the Bay State".
 One UMass fan even went as far as to outfit the Doug Flutie statue outside BC's Alumni Stadium with a Minuteman jersey.
 The famous 1980s BC quarterback tweeted: "Ew."
-BC fans scoffed at the matchup, noting that UMass entered the game with a 2-22 record in the two years since joining the FBS.

 2016

 The contest was again called the Battle of the Bay State.
 A UMass pep rally in the city of Boston was held the day before the game.
-BC defeated UMass 26-7.
+BC defeated UMass 26–7.